 - bruising

-They will also perform a physical examination to check the range of motion and assess the symptoms.
+They may also perform a physical examination to check the range of motion and assess the symptoms.

-Almost all causes of stiff fingers will benefit from anti-inflammatory medications, such as ibuprofen.
+Almost all causes of stiff fingers will benefit from oral anti-inflammatory medications, such as:

 A doctor will likely recommend a range of self-care methods and home remedies before considering alternative treatments, such as steroids or surgery.

-Hand stretches are an important part of treatment, and they may help prevent or ease stiffness.
+Hand stretches may help prevent or ease stiffness.

 Various stretches can help promote full hand function and a full range of motion.
-For example, a 2017 study found that participants with rheumatoid arthritis had improved hand function after practicing hand exercises.
-Although long-term adherence to stretching exercises can be difficult, it is crucial for improving hand function.
+A 2017 study found that participants with rheumatoid arthritis had improved hand function after practicing hand exercises.
+Although some people might have difficulty adhering to long-term stretching exercises, they are crucial for improving hand function.

-Hand and finger stretches are not a replacement for treatment, but, in many cases, they can be complementary.
+Hand and finger stretches are not a replacement for treatment, but they can complement it.

 Gentle fist